-Professors Henshaw, Kennedy; Associate Professor Wilson; Assistant Professors Morrow, Werkman, Timmons.
+Professors HENSHAW, KENNEDY; Assistant Professors Wilson, Morrow, Werkman, Timmons.

 In the study of operative dentistry the student is led gradually from consideration of the dental follicle and development of the teeth, thru the broad field offered by this important subject, to the performance of the most difficult operations presented to the dentist.
 The anatomy and histology of the teeth are thoroly considered.
-The causes of decay; the most vulnerable points of the tooth; typical cavities; the proper formation of various cavities for different materials; their insertion; the completion of the operation; the preparation and treatment of pulp canals; the filling of canals; the diagnosis, prognosis, and treatment of acute and chronic aveolar abscesses, pyorrhea alveolaris, stomatitis in its various forms; leucoplakia, and various other pathological conditions; the bleaching of teeth; the care of children's teeth, all receive the serious attention which their importance justifies.
+The causes of decay; the most vulnerable points of a tooth; typical cavities; the proper formation of various cavities for different materials: their insertion; the completion of the operation; the preparation and treatment of pulp canals; the filling of canals; the diagnosis, prognosis, and treatment of acute and chronic alveolar abscesses, pyorrhea alveolaris, stomatitis in its various forms; leucoplakia, and various other pathological conditions; the bleaching of teeth; the care of children's teeth, all receive the serious attention which their importance justifies.
 The lecture room work in this branch is supplemented by practice in both the technic room and in the clinic.